 Improper waste disposal causes overflow

-The public are being warned to refrain from improperly disposing of waste in the wastewater systems.
+The public are being warned to refrain from improperly disposing waste in the wastewater systems.

 The Water Authority of Fiji attended to a sewerage overflow at the Delai-Labasa Junction in Labasa last month, which had seeped into a nearby creek.

-Kumar says items such as rags, plastic bags, diapers, which cannot be processed by WAF wastewater systems cause major blockages to pipelines.
+Kumar items such as rags, plastic bags, diapers, which cannot be processed by WAF wastewater systems, causes major blockages to pipelines.

 He adds this leads to overflowing of manholes, damage to essential equipment, and negatively impacts entire communities, as well as the environment.